tc39/proposal-iterator.range/compare.md

 ### Algorithm (for floating point number)

-> Generally test with range 0 to 1 with step 0.1
+> Generally tested with range 0 to 1 with step 0.1

 -   ➕: `thisValue = last + step`
 -   ✖: `thisValue = start + step * i`